 Just two of you this year for Thanksgiving?
 You've got this!
-Planning a Thanksgiving dinner for two is quite different from organizing a large meal for a large group of friends or extended family.
+Planning a Thanksgiving dinner for two is quite different from organizing a big meal for a large group of friends or extended family.
 Cooking a full turkey is definitely going to result in a lot of leftovers, so you may want to alter your plans a little.
 You can opt for traditional or nontraditional Thanksgiving fare - the choice is yours.
 Plan a delicious Thanksgiving meal for the two of you and make it a holiday to remember.

 Easy Thanksgiving Proteins for Two

-Unless your goal is to end up with a lot of meat in the freezer, it's not ideal to prepare an entire turkey or ham when you're prepping a small Thanksgiving dinner for just two people.
+Unless your goal is to end up with a lot of meat in the freezer, it's not ideal to prepare an entire turkey or ham when you're cooking a small Thanksgiving dinner for just two people.
 Fortunately, there are some small-scale ways to enjoy traditional Thanksgiving entrées.

 Roast Turkey Breast

 If you want to stick with the tradition of having turkey for Thanksgiving even though there are just two of you, purchase a turkey breast rather than a whole bird.
 Or, if dark meat is more your thing, how about turkey drumsticks?
 Follow these tips for cooking the perfect turkey, adjusting the cooking time based on the size.
-Unless the turkey breast you're cooking wights more than seven pounds (which is not likely), you'll only need to cook it for about two hours at 425°F. Plan to cook turkey drumsticks for about 50 minutes at 450°F.
+Unless the turkey breast you're cooking weighs more than seven pounds (which is not likely), you'll only need to cook it for about two hours at 425°F. Plan to cook turkey drumsticks for about 50 minutes at 450°F.

 If you want a more upscale, gourmet main dish meat, turkey mignon is a great option.
 Purchase a few turkey medallions and prepare bacon-wrapped turkey mignon as the main course for your intimate Thanksgiving dinner for two.
 You'll need to sear turkey medallions wrapped in bacon on the stove before transferring them to the oven to cook.
 Serve over garlic spinach for a tasty main & side.

 If one or both of you follows a vegetarian or vegan way of eating and/or is a fan of tofu, consider preparing a small Tofurky roast for your Thanksgiving dinner.
-This is a great main course option if you want to prepare a fairly traditional Thanksgiving menu for just two people and would rather avoid serving meat of any kind.
+This is a great main course option if you want to make a fairly traditional Thanksgiving menu for just two people and would rather avoid serving meat of any kind.

-For a super-easy and super-tasty Thanksgiving meat entrée, purchase a thickly sliced ham steak (or two) from your favorite supermarket.
+For a super-easy and tasty Thanksgiving meat entrée, purchase a thickly sliced ham steak (or two) from your favorite supermarket.
 This is the easiest possible meat option for a small Thanksgiving meal, as you'll just need to heat it for a few minutes before serving.
 You can pan-fry it, heat it on a baking pan in the oven, or even warm it on your outdoor grill if you're willing to brave the November chill.

 Fun Alternatives for Two-Person Thanksgiving Dinner

 When prepping Thanksgiving for two, don't feel like you need to limit yourself to traditional Thanksgiving entrées.
 A turkey casserole might be nice, but only if that's what you both truly crave.
 From soups and stews to pasta and beans, there are plenty of delicious entrée options that don't include turkey at all.
-You and your dining companion might just come up with a new traditional entry based on your own dining preferences.
+You and your dining companion might just come up with a new traditional entrée based on your own dining preferences.

 Sausage and Veggie Sheet Pan Meal

 For a super-simple and fun two-person meal, pull together a sausage and veggie sheet pan meal.
-Simply cut potatoes and your favorite kind of smoked sausage into chunks.
+Cut potatoes and your favorite kind of smoked sausage into chunks.
 Place them on a sheet pan along with some broccoli florets (fresh or frozen), drizzle with olive oil, and sprinkle with salt and pepper.
 Feel free to add other veggies to taste.
 Bake at 400°F for 40 minutes.
 With this sheet pan meal, plates are optional.
 Simply put the pan on a trivet in the center of the table and dive in!

 Baked Lentils Casserole

 Looking for a hearty vegetarian option?
-A baked lentils casserole makes a hearty meal that really hits the spot on Thanksgiving Day.
+A baked lentils casserole makes a hearty meal that really hits the spot on Thanksgiving.
 It's amazing how wonderful simple ingredients like lentils, tomatoes, diced onions, cheese (you can substitute vegan cheese if you prefer), and a few basic spices taste when combined in this way.
 Add some carrot slices for great flavor and an extra dash of seasonal color.
 If you're serving a meat course, this legume delight can be a lovely protein-packed side dish.

 For a truly decadent Thanksgiving entrée, make a batch of pasta carbonara to enjoy with your dining companion.
 This rich combination of pasta, eggs, heavy cream, and bacon (plus more!) will have you and the person you're spending Thanksgiving with feeling just as sleepy as you would if you had eaten a traditional holiday spread complete with tryptophan-filled turkey.
 You could use this as a second entrée or side dish if you're preparing turkey or ham.